 The Bible references herbal medicine many times in the Old and New Testaments.
 One verse, Proverbs 27:25 reads, "The hay appeareth, and the tender grass sheweth itself, and herbs of the mountains are gathered."
 Back in the days of King Solomon, people depended on prayer and herbal remedies for all their health problems.

 All cultures utilize native herbs for healing.
 Herbal medicine has many attractions.
 It can be broad-based for complete body support or specific to a particular problem.
 Herbs are relatively inexpensive.
 Herbal medicine is time-tested and safe when combined with common sense.

 Many schools are located around the United States to accommodate the growing demand for professional herbalists.
-There is the Southwest Institute of Healing Arts, the East West School of Herbology, the Appalachia School of Holistic Herbalism, the American College of Acupuncture and Oriental Medicine, the Maryland University of Integrative Health (which offers a Master of Science Degree in Herbal Medicine) and many more around the country.
+There is the Southwest Institute of Healing Arts, the East West School of Herbology, the Appalachia School of Holistic Herbalism, the American College of Acupuncture and Oriental Medicine, the Maryland University of Integrative Health (which offers a Master of Science Degree in Herbal Medicine) and many more learning institutions around the country.

 Students of Herbal Medicine quickly learn the meaning of "synergy."
 Synergy is a governing principle in preparing herbal remedies.
 Synergism states that the strength of the sum of the parts is greater than the strength of the individual.
 An example is the combination of ginseng and licorice.
 The synergy of the two herbs makes a medicine that is many times more effective than either herb alone (ginseng and licorice work together as a powerful immune system stimulant).
 Still, even while keeping synergy in mind, remember that herbs are also often used alone.
 Try individual herbs before using blends.
 Move on to blends as you gain experience.

 In a world full of sickness and disease, herbs offer many benefits.
 They are readily available, easy to use, safe, and can help most problems.
 For more detailed information about herbal medicine, visit a local library, utilize the internet, or sign up for a class.
 Of course, there is lots more information available on this website.
 Thanks for visiting!